Milestone-Proposal:Development of the Field Programmable Gate Array

 • Fundamental questions in device architecture for the logic block and its interconnect network were resolved in a way that were efficient in implementation, and delivered good specification numbers.

 • A major part of the FPGA value proposition was the low Non-Recurring Engineering (NRE) costs compared to the ASIC.
 These costs included manufacturing tooling and expensive EDA tools, and also included the months-long integrated circuit custom manufacturing cycle.
+FPGA users avoided these up-front costs and delays to building systems.

 Supporting texts and citations to establish the dates, location, and importance of the achievement: Minimum of five (5), but as many as needed to support the milestone, such as patents, contemporary newspaper articles, journal articles, or chapters in scholarly books.
 'Scholarly' is defined as peer-reviewed, with references, and published.
 You must supply the texts or excerpts themselves, not just the references.
 At least one of the references must be from a scholarly book or journal article.
 All supporting materials must be in English, or accompanied by an English translation.